 We encourage the use of online services to request repeat prescriptions.
 If you are not already registered for this service please refer to the information here.

-Repeat prescriptions can also be telephoned through our dedicated telephone line on 01706 397601 or 01706 397600 (option 1).
-Please note, this line is available 24 hours per day and is for prescription orders only.
+We do accept telephone requests for repeat prescriptions through our dedicated telephone line on 01706 397601 or 01706 397600 (option 1).
+Please note, this line is only available between 10am and 5pm Monday to Friday.
+Due to patient safety concerns the facility to leave a message has been withdrawn.

 Requests can also be made in writing, by ticking the items required on the repeat order form attached to the previous prescription and posted in the box at reception.
 If you enclose a stamped addressed envelope, we will post your prescription back to you, but please allow extra time for the postal service.
 Otherwise they can be collected during opening hours.